-Persian, which is called Farsi or Parsi by Persian speakers, belongs to the Indo-Iranian branch of the Indo-European languages.
-It is primarily spoken in Iran, Afghanistan (officially known as "Dari”), Tajikistan (officially known as "Tajik" since the Soviet era), and other countries which historically came under Persian influence.
+Persian belongs to the Indo-Iranian branch of the Indo-European languages.
+It is primarily spoken in Iran (officially known as "Persian" or "Farsi"), Afghanistan (officially known as "Dari”), Tajikistan (officially known as "Tajik" since the Soviet era), and other countries which historically came under Persian influence.

-These premises have prompted more than 40 major American university and colleges to integrate Farsi programs into their curriculum.
-In the fall of 2011, a pilot program of Farsi was initiated at Georgia Tech at the request of the Iranian Student Association of Georgia Tech and some twenty Iranian faculty members.
-The Persian Community Center (PCC) of Atlanta provided the necessary initial funds, and the first class of Farsi was offered in the fall 2011.
+These premises have prompted more than 40 major American universities and colleges to integrate Persian programs into their curriculum.
+In the fall of 2011, a pilot program of Persian was initiated at Georgia Tech at the request of the Iranian Student Association of Georgia Tech and some twenty Iranian faculty members.
+The Persian Community Center (PCC) of Atlanta provided the necessary initial funds, and the first class of Persian was offered in the fall 2011.

 Programs of Study